 - Bright colors and loud prints help too.

-Also, you should try some bikinis that tie from the sides.
+Also, you should try some thong bikinis that tie from the sides.

-Ruching and Frills are also good way to add dimension as well (and I think a bit more classy):
+Ruching and Frills are also a good way to add dimension to a flat booty (and I think a bit more classy):

 The last swimwear issue I can think of is cellulite.
 I’ve left it for last because it’s the most difficult to deal with.
 Check mine out: